Yulin777/connect-four-multiplayer-csharp/README.md

 game windows are now should be open for both player.

+*To win Connect Four you must be the first player to get four of your colored checkers in a row either horizontally, vertically or diagonally.

 9. crash your oponent
 10. see updated statistics after game ends.